What Are Fleas?

 - Inspect your pets for fleas before bringing them inside after spending time outdoors.

-- Vacuum your home regularly, especially the areas where your pets spend the most time.
+- Vacuum your home regularly, especially in areas where your pets spend the most time.

 - Wash pet bedding frequently.